DUI Blood Test

 Lawyer for DUI Blood Tests in Brooksville, FL

 If police used a blood test to arrest you for an alleged DUI offense in Central Florida, it will be in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends clients accused of drunk driving offenses in communities throughout Citrus County, Hernando County, Pasco County, and Sumter County.
+The Law Office of Ashley Aulls, P.A. defends clients accused of drunk driving offenses in communities throughout Citrus County, Hernando County, Pasco County, and Sumter County.

 Brooksville criminal defense attorney Ashley Aulls understands the blood draw process and can identify any flaws that may lead to criminal charges being reduced or dismissed.
-Call (352) 593-4115 right now to have him review your case and answer all of your legal questions during a free initial consultation.
+Call (352) 593-4115 right now to have him review your case and answer all of your legal questions by setting up your first consultation.

 Florida DUI Blood Test Information Center